Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Introduction

-where $\psi_\ell(x; g_\ell)$ are generic scores and the true nuisance $g_\ell^\ast$ is a regression.
-As in Section~\ref{sec:static}, we also show (a) how to construct Neyman orthogonal moments and (b) how to choose smoothing parameters in order to obtain asymptotic normality.
-As an example, we revisit the work of \citet{levis2023covariate} and apply our technique in constructing confidence intervals for Balke and Pearl bounds on the average treatment effect.
-Our result generalizes that of \citet{levis2023covariate} as it allows the maximizing index to be non-unique with arbitrarily large probability. \end{enumerate}
+where $\psi_\ell(x; g_\ell)$ are general affine scores and the true nuisance $g_\ell^\ast$ is a regression.
+In this setting, we similarly show how to construct Neyman orthogonal moments and choose smoothing parameters.
+As examples, we revisit the problem of performing inference on conditional Balke and Pearl bounds on the average treatment effect~\citep{levis2023covariate} and provide an estimator for the $L^1$ calibration error of a regression model \citep{gupta2022post}.

-As noted above, throughout our work, we assume that the maximizing set $\arg\max_\ell\{\psi_\ell(X, g_\ell^\ast)\}$ can have more than one element with positive probability.
-In the case of performing inference on the optimal policy value, this is equivalent to saying that we allow $\P(\tau^\ast(X) = 0) > 0$ in general, where $\tau^\ast(x) := Q^\ast(1, x) - Q^\ast(0, x)$ denotes the CATE.
-The density assumption on the sub-optimal indices is also mild, and in this same simplified setting would reduce to $|\tau^\ast(X)|$ admitting density of the form $O(x^{\delta - 1})$ in a region $(0, c)$ for some $\delta, c > 0$.
-Overall, we show that soft-max smoothing is a viable approach for estimating irregular functionals involving nuisance components even when no parametric substructure is assumed.